Background pattern

 Keep out of sight and reach of children.

-Do not use this medicine after the expiration date shown on the packaging, after CAD.
+Do not use this medicine after the expiration date stated on the package, after EXP.
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of packaging and unused medicines at the SIGRE collection point at your pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medicines.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packages and medicines you no longer need at the SIGRE collection point in the pharmacy.
+If in doubt, ask your pharmacist how to dispose of packages and medicines you no longer need.
+This will help protect the environment.

 Composition of Dolifen